cecarlsen/SDFTextureGenerator/README.md

 # SDFTextureGenerator

-Signed Distance Field (SDF) texture generator for Unity using the Jump Flooding Algoriithm (JFA) implemented in a ComputeShader.
+Signed Distance Field (SDF) texture generator for Unity using the Jump Flooding Algorithm (JFA) implemented in a ComputeShader.

 Updated with Unity 2020.3.